groupdocs-merger-cloud/GroupDocs.Merger-Products/english/merger/_index.md

 ############################# Head ############################
 head_title: "Document and Image Merger Solution"
-head_description: "Merge documents of various formats on any platform with Cloud API, native APIs and online application for programmers and end users"
+head_description: "Merge documents on any platform with Cloud APIs, native APIs and online application for programmers and end users"

 ############################# Header ############################
 title: "Solution to Merge Documents"
-description: "Merge documents of various formats on any platform with Cloud API, native APIs and online application for programmers and end users"
+description: "Merge documents with Cloud API, native APIs and online application"

 ############################# APIs ###############################
 apis: